What are the ChatGPT free and paid versions?

 Finally, I asked to open the page with the best offer so I could buy the ticket right away, and while it took longer than it would’ve taken to do it manually, it was still convenient.
 Plus, you can always take over the browser and finish the deed yourself.

-However, the feature is still in beta (my flight price changed from $41 to $53 in the end) and should be used with caution, especially when logging in to accounts or sharing sensitive information.
+However, the feature should be used with caution, especially when logging in to accounts or sharing sensitive information.
 In such cases, it’s often recommended to run your LLMs from an AI platform with guardrails, such as nexos.ai.

 Codex